 The education team has also met education requests through live webinars (no masks required!).
 The team enhanced online education by increasing the level of engagement and interactivity in each session.

 Self-studies continue to be an efficient way to provide education in the province.
 Coming soon is the self-study module, “Sexuality and Intimacy in Continuing Care.”

 At this time, PIECES is presented as face-to-face education.

 Up and Coming Outreach Education Webinars:

 Falls and injury from falls are critical issues in healthcare safety.
-We often hear that it’s just common-sense information, but out of all reporting provinces, Alberta has Canada’s third-highest hospital admissions rate for seniors who have fallen.
+We often hear that it’s just common sense information, but out of all reporting provinces, Alberta has Canada’s third-highest hospital admissions rate for seniors who have fallen.
 We will review fall risks and the learner’s role in a team approach to fall prevention and least restraint while maximizing the client’s functional mobility.
 Educators will review various too ls used to evaluate fall risk.

 To sign up for a webinar or for more information, please contact: